-Note, if you’re a DBD member, you won’t have access to Income Protection cover, but your membership includes temporary incapacity inbuilt benefits that provides similar benefits.
+If you’re a DBD member, you don’t have access to Income Protection cover, but your membership includes inbuilt temporary incapacity benefits that provide similar protection.

 If you’re a Defined Benefit Division (DBD) member, your inbuilt benefits may be transitioned to external Death, TPD and Income Protection cover if:

 - you’re in your first 24 months of DBD membership and you decide to transfer to Accumulation 2 membership, or

 - you decide to use your defined benefit component to purchase a Flexi Pension as part of a Transition to Retirement (TTR) strategy.